Franklin Road Academy

-Franklin Road Academy (FRA) is a private co-educational Christian school for students in pre-kindergarten through grade 12 located in Oak Hill, Tennessee.
+Franklin Road Academy (FRA) is a private co-educational Christian school for students in pre-kindergarten through grade 12 located in Nashville, Tennessee.
 The school was founded in 1971 and originally affiliated with the First Christian Church before it became a separate incorporated organization in 1982.
-Like other schools established in the period after a court ordered Nashville public schools to expanded desegregation busing, FRA has been described as segregation academy.
+FRA has been described as a segregation academy, similar to other schools established following court-ordered desegregation busing in Nashville public schools.
+As of the 2021–22 school year, the school's student body had significantly less racial diversity than the surrounding district.

-The school's mission states that it is "a challenging educational experience in an inclusive Christian community with an unwavering commitment to develop leaders of integrity and purpose."
-Its head of school is Sean Casey and its head of upper school is Jay Salato.
+As of 2019, its head of school is Sean Casey and its head of upper school is Jay Salato.
 In 2016, FRA's enrollment was 795 students with ethnic and racial minority students comprising 18 percent of the student body.
 As of 2021, the school's enrollment had increased to 925 students.
-Its enrollment increased to 1,040 students in 2022.
+Its enrollment increased to 1,130 students in 2025.
 FRA is accredited by the Southern Association of Colleges and Schools, Southern Association of Independent Schools and AdvancED.